Dustin Kidby: Men's

 In their first event of the 2019-20 season, Team Dunstone finished runner-up at the Stu Sells Oakville Tankard to John Epping.
 Dunstone also won his first career Grand Slam at the 2019 Masters where he defeated Brad Gushue in the final.
 They fell into a slump after their huge win at the slam, not able to qualify at the Tour Challenge, National or Canadian Open and finishing winless at the 2019 Canada Cup.
 They were able to turn things around at the 2020 SaskTel Tankard.
 After falling into the C Event, Team Dunstone won four straight games including defeating Kirk Muyres in the final to win the provincial championship.
 At the 2020 Tim Hortons Brier, they finished the round robin and championship pool with a 8–3 record which qualified them for the 1 vs. 2 game against Alberta's Brendan Bottcher.
 They lost the game 9–4 and then lost the semifinal to Newfoundland and Labrador's Gushue, settling for a bronze medal.
 It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.
 After the season, Team Dunstone added Kirk Muyres to their team, replacing Catlin Schneider at second.

 Due to the COVID-19 pandemic in Saskatchewan, the 2021 provincial championship was cancelled.
 As the reigning provincial champions, Team Dunstone was invited to represent Saskatchewan at the 2021 Tim Hortons Brier, which they accepted.
 At the Brier, they finished the round robin and championship pool with a 9–3 record, qualifying for the playoffs as the second seed.
 Facing Brendan Bottcher in the semifinal, they lost 6–5 after Bottcher made a runback to score two in the tenth end.
 Team Dunstone would have to settle for the bronze medal for a second straight year.

 Personal life

-Kidby works as a senior Group Benefits Underwriter for the Co-operators Life Insurance Company.
+Kidby works as Group Benefits Underwriting Consultant.
 Kidby is openly gay.
 His brother is D. J. Kidby and is the cousin of Ben Hebert.